top of page

 Going from the newest title on the list to the oldest, Snake Rattle n' Roll is an NES isometric platformer that was also later ported to Genesis.

 The controls are simple: move, jump, and stick out your tongue to attack enemies and eat small objects.
 Unlike traditional Snake games, your hitbox doesn't actually grow as your body does, and instead these extra segments act as your health bar.
-Taking a hit from a regular enemy will lose you a segment, and at the end of each level you need to have enough segments on your body in order to open up the door to the next stage.
+Taking a hit from a regular enemy will lose you a segment, and at the end of each level you need to have enough segments on your body to open up the door to the next stage.

-Snake Rattle n' Roll contains some pretty strange enemies, with the strangest being the giant feet that stomp around trying to instakill you.
+Snake Rattle n' Roll contains some unusual enemies, with the strangest being the giant feet that stomp around trying to instakill you.
 While this game starts out easy enough, the last 2 levels crank up the difficulty to a truly hellish degree, and you'll need plenty of practice if you want to get through the final ice stages without savestates.

 (No link available)